-According to the Substance Abuse and Mental Health Services Administration (SAMSHA), the 12 Step Program is used by approximately 74 percent of treatment centers, making The twelve-step program is one of the most used treatments for addictions.
-Nevertheless, because of certain religious elements of the program, some people struggle with the program.
+According to a 2014 report by the Substance Abuse and Mental Health Services Administration (SAMSHA), 12-step programs are used by approximately 74 percent of treatment centers.
+This means that the twelve-step program is one of the most-used treatments for addictions.
+Nevertheless, because of certain religious elements, some people struggle with the program.

-To be part of the 12 step program a person should be willing to recognize that there is a Greater Power.
-This admission of weakness helps the person to build its faith and determination to be guided by their spiritual belief.
+To be part of a 12-step program, a person should be willing to admit weakness and recognize that there is a greater power than themselves.
+Admitting weakness helps people build their faith and determination to be guided by their spiritual beliefs.

-The 12 steps program give the participants the structure that allows them to surrender their addiction, process their experience, and move forward, enabling the individuals to build the mental and emotional practices and tools to overcome their addiction.
+A 12-step program gives participants a structure that allows them to surrender their addiction, process their experiences, and move forward.
+This process enables individuals to develop the mental and emotional practices and tools they need to overcome their addiction.

-Here are the 12 Steps to overcoming addiction as defined by Alcoholics Anonymous:
+Here are the 12 steps to overcoming addiction as defined by Alcoholics Anonymous (AA):

 1 – I admit that I can’t control my addiction, and life has become unmanageable.

-When people are suffering from substance use disorder, they also have lost their power to decide.
-Their willpower has become weakened and they are unable to bring to their consciousness, their suffering and even humility from the incidents related to his use of alcohol or drugs.
+When people are suffering from substance use disorder, they may lose their power to decide and act.
+Their free wills and their entire lives may be damaged because of their use of alcohol or drugs.
 Step 1 guides the individual to recognize weakness.
-It is the first step to seek for help.
+It is the first step in seeking help.

 2 – I believe that a higher power may help me.
-(This higher power may not be necessarily faith-based).
+(This higher power may not be necessarily faith-based.)

 The next step for individuals suffering from substance use disorder is the recognition that there is a higher power that may help them.
-By discussing a higher power and encouraging spiritual growth, the second step applies to other spiritual expressions.
-It recognizes man’s limitation and weakness and that there is something greater than oneself.
-The belief that a Higher Power leads to the individual’s spiritual growth.
+By discussing a higher power and encouraging spiritual growth, the second step applies to various forms of spiritual expressions.
+It recognizes our limitations and weaknesses and states that there is something greater than ourselves.

-3 – I’ve decided to ask that higher power for help.
+3 – I’ve decided to ask a higher power for help.

-4 – I’ve assessed the mistakes I’ve made in my addiction.
+4 – I’ve assessed the mistakes that I’ve made in my addiction.

-One of the most important steps to overcoming addiction is to look at one’s self by means of reflection.
-Reflection or self-evaluation helps the person to discover their flaws that caused their failure.
-It is the honest self-assessment that the person will recognize what had overtaken them.
-Self-reflection leads the person to act and probe on what went wrong and what should be done.
+One of the most important steps to overcoming addiction is to use reflection to examine one’s life.
+Reflection or self-evaluation helps people discover the flaws that caused their failures.
+Honest self-assessment may help people recognize what happened.
+Self-reflection encourages people to act, determine what went wrong, and decide what they should do.

-5 – I’ve owned up to my mistakes to my higher power, and someone else.
+5 – I’ve admitted my mistakes to my higher power and someone else.

-6 – I’m willing to have my higher power help me from making those mistakes again.
+6 – I’m willing to allow my higher power to help prevent me from making the same mistakes again.

-The sixth of the 12-step program for addicted individuals emphasizes the person’s willingness to change is necessary to recover.
-After recognizing their mistakes and their weaknesses, the sixth step will allow the person to get help from a Higher Power to avoid making the same wrongdoings in the future.
-Even the weakness to stay on the course is surrendered to a Higher Power.
+Another important step of the 12-step program for addicted individuals emphasizes the person’s willingness to change.
+After recognizing their mistakes and their weaknesses, the sixth step allows people to find help from a higher power to avoid making the same mistakes in the future.
+They even surrender their weaknesses to a higher power.

-7 – I’ve asked my higher power to do this.
+7 – I’ve asked my higher power for assistance.

-The seventh step includes a prayer to ask the Higher Power for help as the person surrenders themselves.
-The prayer would tend to seek help in removing the flaws they has, overcome challenges, and make them be of service to other people.
+The seventh step includes a prayer to ask a higher power for help as a person surrenders himself or herself.
+The prayer asks for assistance to remove flaws, overcome challenges, and help people be of service to other people.

-8 – I’ve made a list of all of the people I’ve hurt, and I’ve figured out how to make it up to them.
+8 – I’ve made a list of all of the people I’ve hurt, and I’ve determined how to help them.

-9 – I’ve made amends when I can to who I can.
+9 – I’ve made amends when I can to the people I can.

-The ninth step of the 12 steps of addiction recovery guides the person with substance use disorder to be reminded that they were willing to go the extra mile to seek spiritual growth.
-With spiritual growth, the person finds the strength to do the right thing no matter the consequence.
-Not even the loss of reputation would stop them from doing so.
+The ninth step of the 12 steps approach encourages people with substance use disorder to continue to help others and to seek spiritual growth.
+With spiritual growth, people may find the strength to do the right thing, no matter the consequences.
+Not even the loss of reputation or other repercussions may stop them from pursuing growth and healing.

-10 – I’ve dedicated my time to searching inside myself and making amends when I need to.
+10 – I’ve dedicated my time to searching inside myself and making amends when necessary.

-After the person finishes the first nine steps of the 12-step program for addiction, the next step is to allow time and effort to continue with regular self-reflection, making amends, and staying on the course.
+After people finish or are pursuing the first nine steps of the 12-step program for addiction, the next step is take the time and effort to continue pursuing reflection, making amends, and staying on the course.
 In the tenth step, the person commits to avoid selfishness, dishonesty, fear, and resentment.

 11 – I’ve committed to moving closer to my higher power.

-To help the person with substance use disorder to keep sober and continue growing spiritually, the next step involves the commitment to stay conscious in meditating and praying.
-The person strengthens his attitude towards prayer and constantly works at forming a relationship with their Higher Power.
-In this way, they also constantly reminded of doing only what is right.
+To help the person with substance use disorder to keep sober and continue growing spiritually, the next step involves the commitment to stay conscious by meditating and praying.
+A person works at forming a relationship with a higher power, which may constantly remind him or her to do what is right.

 12 – I’ve agreed to help others and spread the word of recovery.

-The last step of the 12-step program for substance abuse recognizes the fact that only with intensive work with other addicts can total immunity be assured.
-At this stage, the persons with substance use disorder finds comfort and a sense of victory in knowing that through their assistance, they may aid in the recovery of other people who are suffering from addiction, can recover.
+The last step of the 12-step program for substance abuse recognizes the fact that intensive work with other people may be a vital part of recovery.
+At this stage, people with substance use disorder may find comfort and a sense of achievement by knowing that through their assistance, they may aid in the recovery of other people who are suffering from addiction.

-For those who think that the spiritual road to recovery is not for them, there are other alternatives to the 12 Step Program.
-You may opt to reach out to groups that offer self-management as a tool to recovery.
+For those who think that the spiritual road to recovery is not for them, there are other alternatives to the 12-step program.
+You may reach out to groups that offer self-management as a tool to recovery.
 Much like 12-step programs, the groups also encourage meeting with peers.
-Unlike the principles of AA and similar groups, these non 12-step groups do not bank on the idea of surrendering.
-They focus on empowering the person in gaining control over themself and their addiction.
+Unlike the principles of AA and similar groups, these non 12-step groups do not encourage people to surrender.
+Instead, they focus on empowering people to gain control over themselves and their addiction.

-The 12 step program for addiction not only works for those suffering from alcohol and drug abuse.
-It has also been applied to those suffering from emotional problems and other addictions, such as computer games and casinos.
+12-step programs not only work for those suffering from alcohol and drug abuse.
+They have also been used by people suffering from emotional problems and other addictions, such as playing video games and gambling at casinos.

 For example, in 1971, a group called Emotions Anonymous was founded to help people with emotional challenges.
-The group uses the same principle as the AA to achieve emotional wellness.
-But in addition to the AA’s 12 Steps, the Emotions Anonymous created 12 traditions, 12 concepts, and 12 promises.
+The group uses the same principles as the AA to achieve emotional wellness.
+In addition to the AA’s 12 steps, the Emotions Anonymous created 12 traditions, 12 concepts, and 12 promises.

-There is also a group called Computer Gaming Addicts Anonymous which adapted the 12 Step Program to help compulsive video gamers.
-The Gamblers Anonymous also adapted the 12 Step Program to help those with gambling addiction.
-Clearly, addiction is not limited to alcohol and drug substance.
-The 12 step rehab program can be applied to any addiction that a person might be dealing with.
+There is also a group called Computer Gaming Addicts Anonymous that adapted the 12-step program to help compulsive video gamers.
+The Gamblers Anonymous organization also adapted the 12-step program to help those with gambling addictions.

 The Path to Recovery

-Each individual has different needs for treatment and a patient should study hard the options available for them to successfully recover from substance use disorder.
-Whether a patient chooses a 12 step or non-12 step approach, it is important that they get the most customized treatment that works for them.
-This is only possible if they are knowledgeable about the various options they have available and the recognition of their family that they need to seek drug or alcohol addiction help.
+Each individual has different needs for treatment.
+Clients should study the options available to successfully recover from substance use disorder.
+Whether people choose 12-step or non 12-step approaches, it is important that they find customized treatment that works for them.
+This is only possible if people are knowledgeable about the various available options and recognize that they need to seek drug or alcohol addiction help.